 - What is timely right now?
 What are other people, news sites, and podcasts talking about that relates to the topic of your podcast?

 - What are you uniquely qualified to talk about?
 Chances are if you look closely, you will find you have special knowledge, training, or background that relates to your podcast.

 - What is evergreen or ever true about this topic?
-What are people always interested in in regards to your podcast topic area?
+What are people always interested in regards to your podcast topic area?
 In newsrooms, reporters always have ‘evergreen’ stories to use.
-These might be personal, special interest stories, or local stories that like the evergreen tree stay ‘green’ or ‘fresh’ year round, and aren’t dependent on a time or place.
+These might be personal, special interest stories or local stories that like the evergreen tree stay ‘green’ or ‘fresh’ year round, and aren’t dependent on a time or place.